 (Editor’s Note: Headspin advised us on 10/9 that the 2020 version will have a battery-equipped flashlight handle.)

-We mostly used the light in headlamp mode, which allowed for hands free pitching of my tent, preparing food for a meal, or doing general service and inspection of the vehicle.
-Personally, I found the mag-mount feature surprisingly useful, and would click it to the side of a vehicle for additional camp light in flood mode.
+We mostly used the light in headlamp mode, which allowed for the hands-free pitching of my tent, preparing food for a meal, or doing general service and inspection of the vehicle.
+Personally, I found the mag-mount feature surprisingly useful and would click it to the side of a vehicle for additional camp light in flood mode.

-During the last few night of the trip, we were pushing the schedule and seemed to arrive right as the sun was setting.
-This meant that vehicle inspections, servicing, and camp set-up was occurring in the dark.
+During the last few nights of the trip, we were pushing the schedule and seemed to arrive right as the sun was setting.
+This meant that vehicle inspections, servicing, and camp setup was occurring in the dark.
 We even needed to top up the fuel tanks by headlamp, all making for a good excuse to use the Headspin.